jorishr/website-text-translator/README.md

 The strip command will remove all text-id's from the text elements in your HTML file(s).
 To run the strip program, use the command `npx wtt strip`.

-Note that running this command will make all your JSON language files, including the base lanuage reference file, obsolete.
+Note that running this command will make all your JSON language files, including the base language reference file, obsolete.
 The keys in those files will no longer be linked to the corresponding elements in your HTML file(s).
 There is no way to undo this action.
 Therefore you will be prompted for a backup.
 Also, once the your HTML file(s) are successfully cleaned up, you will be prompted to delete the now obsolete JSON language files.

 ## Limitations and issues